pisinger/pisinger.github.io/_posts/2025-08-01-konnectivity-evolution-from-tunnels-to-vnet-integration.md

 ```powershell
 az aks update --name "clusterName" --resource-group "resourceGroup" --enable-apiserver-vnet-integration --apiserver-subnet-id "apiserver-subnet-resource-id"
 ```

-> While the API server can now directly access the kubelet API on nodes using private IPs and an internal load balancer, it's important to note that Admission Controller Webhook traffic still relies on Konnectivity.
-These webhooks require reverse connections from the control plane to the nodes, and Konnectivity continues to play a crucial role in securely enabling that communication path.
-Based on my own observations, this part of the setup appears to remain unchanged
-{: .prompt-warning}

 In practice, combining both technologies offers the best of both worlds: